 ^{}NON-SPECIFIED INVESTMENTS: These are any investments which do not meet the specified investment criteria.
-A maximum of 10% will be held in aggregate in non-specified investments.
+A maximum of up to 20% will be held in aggregate in relevant non-specified investments (as at the trade date of investing).

 Definitions of Specified and Non Specified Investments